 What I like the most about the store was the artwork and the way the store was set up.
 The graffiti art was interesting and the open air café really welcomed in the community.
 You got to see how the whole process was done while enjoying the atmosphere of a coffee shop in Bushwick.

-City of Saint Coffee Shop in Bushwick, Brooklyn
+City of Saint Coffee Shop at 297 Meresole Avenue in Bushwick, Brooklyn

 We toured around the neighborhood walking down Johnson Avenue to Varick Avenue then down Ingraham Avenue then back to Morgan Avenue on to Bogart Street to see street art that is on walls around the neighborhood.
 Some of the street art is interesting but most will be gone as it gets painted on top of by other artists.